AssetBlock/arc-01/README.md

 A open source hybrid security token standard proposal for Algorand

 ## Summary
-While Algorand develops its borderless economy for business, it’s essential to design and develop a compliant security token standard to drive adoption and provide a solid security token issuer and investor experience. `ARC-01` seeks to establish a “hybrid” security token framework taking advantage of the technology that Algorand will release along with their MainNet.
+While Algorand develops its borderless economy for business, it’s essential to design and develop a compliant security token standard to drive adoption and provide a solid security token issuer and investor experience. `ARC-01` seeks to establish a “hybrid” security token framework taking advantage of the technology that Algorand will release along with their MainNet, coupled with the advantages of any manual compliance verification process from trusted third-parties.

 This standard is driven by a continued observation in existing blockchain ecosystems; That any blockchain, regardless of its  implementation of “smart contract” technology, cannot support a purely **touchless** security token standard to the satisfaction of any governing regulatory body while _also_ protecting the issuer’s choice of who to share their sensitive personal information with.
 In existing ecosystems implementing smart contracts, issuers develop their own proprietary whitelists while collecting sensitive investor information.
 This creates multiple centralized points of failure that gives investors less control over their privacy, and dissuades them from diversifying into alternative investments or even breaking into blockchain investing in the first place.